| Title: | Fast Alternatives to 'tidyverse' Functions |

 (Optional) alternative to |

-This function works like dplyr::distinct()
+This function works like dplyr::distinct() in its handling of

 arguments and data-masking but returns duplicate rows.

-In certain situations in can be much faster than data %>% group_by() %>% filter(n() > 1)
+In certain situations in can be much faster than data |> group_by()|> filter(n() > 1)

 when there are many groups.

-.Fast versions of tidyr::expand()
+tidyr::expand() and tidyr::complete().Fast versions of tidyr::expand() and tidyr::complete().

-f_expand(data, ..., .sort = FALSE, .by = NULL, .cols = NULL) f_complete(data, ..., .sort = FALSE, .by = NULL, .cols = NULL, fill = NA) crossing(..., .sort = FALSE) nesting(..., .sort = FALSE)
+f_expand(.data, ..., .sort = FALSE, .by = NULL, .cols = NULL) f_complete(.data, ..., .sort = FALSE, .by = NULL, .cols = NULL, fill = NA) crossing(..., .sort = FALSE) nesting(..., .sort = FALSE)f_expand(.data, ..., .sort = FALSE, .by = NULL, .cols = NULL) f_complete(.data, ..., .sort = FALSE, .by = NULL, .cols = NULL, fill = NA) crossing(..., .sort = FALSE) nesting(..., .sort = FALSE)

 A data frame |